FalseNegativeLab/mlscorecheck/README.rst

 Numerous scenarios are supported by the package in which performance scores of binary classification can be produced.
 In this section we go through them one by one giving some examples of possible use cases.

+We highlight again that the tests detect inconsistencies.
+If the resulting `inconsistency` flag is `False`, the scores can still be inconsistent, however, if the `inconsistency` flag is `True`, that is, inconsistencies are detected, then the reported scores with the assumptions are inconsistent with certainty.

 1 testset with no kfold
 ^^^^^^^^^^^^^^^^^^^^^^^